Josh-Wickens/fr-drf-api/README.md

 - Frontend Repository [repository](https://github.com/Josh-Wickens/football-reactions)

-Football Reactions is the perfect place for football fans to come together on one platform and speak just about football.
-Football reaction gives users the chance to state if they are a fan or if they are a club.
-They can make posts or join in conversations regarding certain topics and communicate together and share opinions.
+Football Reactions is the perfect place for football fans to come together on one platform and speak exclusively about football.
+Users can state whether they are a fan or a club, and then create posts or join in conversations regarding certain football topics.
+They can also communicate together and share their opinions through the like and comment functionality.
 This repository is the backend of Football Reactions using Django REST Framework for the API database.

 # Database Schema